For sellers trying to sell baseball cards on Whatnot, the timing data points first to 10 PM-12 AM ET.

 |---|---|---|

-| Pick | Choose 10 PM-12 AM ET plus your current best slot or one practical backup. | Do not test a completely random schedule every week. |
+| Pick | Choose 10 PM-12 AM ET plus one weekday/weekend comparison slot. | Do not test a completely random schedule every week. |

 | Run | Keep inventory, pricing, title structure, and promotion behavior reasonably similar. | Do not change every variable at once. |